bradleyrp/factory/specs/slurm-docker/README.md

 dropdb coldfront_prime
+psql -c "drop role if exists coldfront;" createdb coldfront_prime
+# note here and below we are recommending a password that will be committed to github; the real one should be stored in the secrets file
-psql -c "drop role if exists coldfront;" createdb coldfront_prime psql -c "CREATE ROLE coldfront WITH LOGIN PASSWORD 'rockfishnewcluster'; GRANT ALL PRIVILEGES ON DATABASE coldfront_prime TO coldfront;"
+psql -c "CREATE ROLE coldfront WITH LOGIN PASSWORD 'rockfishnewcluster'; GRANT ALL PRIVILEGES ON DATABASE coldfront_prime TO coldfront;"
 # exit and populate things for django
 # step 2: kickstart django